 It is the student’s responsibility to obtain assignments and content missed when a class is not attended.
 When students are unable to attend class for an extended period, they shall notify the appropriate instructor(s).
 In cases where it creates an undue hardship on a student to contact all instructors, the director of LLCC-Litchfield or designee shall contact his/her instructors.

-Instructors establish their own individual course grading systems, evaluation methods, and course policies.
+Instructors establish their own individual class grading systems, evaluation methods and class policies.
 These become official letter grades when reported by the instructor at the end of the semester.
 Letter grades promote meaningful evaluation of student achievement, inform students of academic progress, and assess student’s readiness to advance.

 It is important to understand that your grades will be generating an official college transcript which will become part of your permanent college record.
 Your performance in these classes may impact the following at Lincoln Land Community College: future federal financial aid including loans, admission criteria for special college programs, such as the Honors Program and future scholarships.
 As part of your permanent record, your performance in these courses may also affect your admission/enrollment and scholarship eligibility at other higher education institutions.
 Withdrawing from courses can have similar implications at LLCC or other higher education institutions.

-The following courses are part of the College NOW program.
-Not all courses are offered every semester.
+The following classes are part of the College Now program.
+Not all classes are offered every semester.

 Students and parents or guardians are welcome to make an appointment for success coaching with Jessie Blackburn.
 Appointments can be made by calling 217-786-3401.
 Email questions to email@example.com.

-Courses designed to transfer to a college or university after high school graduation are offered.
-These courses meet Illinois Articulation Initiative (IAI) guidelines.
-Here is a sampling of courses offered:
+Classes designed to transfer to a college or university after high school graduation are offered.
+These classes meet Illinois Articulation Initiative (IAI) guidelines.
+Here is a sampling of classes offered:

 - Computer Applications and Concepts